Moi University

 Moi University is a public university located in Kesses, Eldoret town, Uasin Gishu county, in the former Rift Valley Province of Kenya.
 It was established in 1984 by the Moi University Act of the Parliament of Kenya, after recommendations from the McKay Commission.

-The current chancellor of the university is Professor Miriam Were while the vice-chancellor is Professor Isaac Sanga Kosgey.

 History

 Moi University was first established in 1984.
 In its first year of existence, there was only one department - the Department of Forestry.
 The enrollment that year was 83.

 The university's school of medicine was established in 1996, and was the second school of medicine established in the country.

 The university's first VC was Professor D. Odhiambo, who served from 1984 to 1988.

-The current Vice Chancellor of Moi University is Prof. Isaac Sanga Kosgey.
+The current chancellor of the university is Prof. Dankit Nassiuma while the vice-chancellor is Isaac Sanga Kosgey.

 MU in the 21st century

 Most of the university's campuses became fully fledged universities in the early 2010s.

 The Garissa University College attack of 2015 occurred at the university's Garissa campus.
 In this incident, 5 gunmen claiming association with Al-Shabaab took over 700 students hostage, freeing those identified as Muslim, and killing 142 identified as Christians, with over 79 others injured in the attack plus 6 military and police fatalities.
 The siege was lifted the same day, with 4 of the attackers killed by the Kenyan GSU and one committing suicide via an explosive vest.

 From its founding, the university had no officially recognised mascot.
 However, in early 2017, students from the School of Engineering chose the Nandi bear to be their mascot and, pending consensus from other Schools, the university's mascot.
 It was chosen for its legendary status among the Nandi people (the university was founded in Kesses, which was predominantly settled by the Nandi) and was given a temporary name - "Kerit the Bear".